Net Worth

 | Total Career Earnings: | $60,952,348 | |

-Doug Weight was never one of the highest-paid athletes in the world, but don’t let that fool you when it comes to the amount of money he has earned.
-Weight has earned some impressive paydays during his career, and we have the details on some of his largest gains.
+Doug Weight was never among the highest-paid athletes in the world, but don’t let that fool you about how much money he has earned.
+Weight has earned some impressive paydays during his career, and we have the details on some of his most significant gains.

 In the early 1990s, when Doug Weight first signed with the New York Rangers, he earned a base salary of $170,000 in the 1991/92 season and $205,000 the following year.
 When he signed with the Edmonton Oilers in 1993, he earned similar sums, with his salary increasing to $583,200 by 1995.

 Doug’s first seven-figure salary was $2 million with the Oilers for the 1996/97 season.
-From this point onwards, he earned multiple seven figures per year, reaching $4.3 million per year by his final season with Edmonton.
+From this point on, he earned multiple seven-figure salaries, reaching $4.3 million in his final season with Edmonton.
 In total, he earned approximately $12.7 million with the team.

 St. Louis Blues Earnings

 In 2001, Doug Weight signed with the St. Louis Blues and achieved the highest earning year of his career, taking home $9 million.
-He played another five seasons with the Blues, but his salary gradually decreased, from $8.5 million per year in 2002 and 2003, down to just $3.5 million per year for his final two years with the team.
+He played another five seasons with the Blues, but his salary gradually declined, from $8.5 million per year in 2002 and 2003 to just $3.5 million per year in his final two years with the team.
 Overall, Doug earned an estimated $38.7 million.

 New York Islanders Earnings